 In order to get a certain number of repetitions of the reflected gradient pattern, divide 1 by two times the number of desired repetitions, use the result as the maximum stop offset for specified color stops, and set the extend mode to reflect.

-NOTE 2 Special considerations apply to color line extend modes for sweep gradients.
-See 5.7.11.1.2.5 for details.
+NOTE 2 Given the above specifications for how color lines are defined, and also allowing for the application of variation deltas, the definition of a color line can span an interval greater than, narrower than, or in other ways different from the interval [0, 1].
+However, some application platforms that provide an implementation for gradients can require a color line to be defined for exactly the interval [0, 1].
+Implementations can work around such constraints by normalizing the offsets of the defined color stops.
+For example, if constrained to the range [0, 1], map the lowest stop offset to 0, map the largest offset to 1, and linearly interpolate normalized offsets for other stops in between.
+Then, for correct alignment to the geometry of a gradient definition, interpolate or extrapolate alternate geometric values to align with the normalized 0 and 1 stop offsets.
+For radial gradients, special geometry considerations can also apply; see 5.7.11.1.2.4 for more information.

 Color lines are specified using color line tables, which contain arrays of color stop records.
 Two color line table and two color stop record formats are defined: